bmann/bmcgarden/_notes/colophon.md

 Hosting on [[Fission]]. [[Cloudflare]] is powering the DNS and using [[Cloudflare IPFS Gateway]].

 Source code is public on Github at [bmann/bmcgarden](https://github.com/bmann/bmcgarden).

+Changed fission app from `ancient-aquamarine-metalic-princess.fission.app` to `bmcgarden.fission.app` and updating Cloudflare.

 ## [[WIP]]